pranavRedBus/cse15l-lab-reports/LabReport1.md

 ```
 > Working directory: **/home/lecture1**
 >
-> I got this output because cd, with no commands given, returns the terminal to the /home directory, or the most general directory in which the workspace is set up.
+> I got this output because `cd`, with no commands given, returns the terminal to the `/home` directory, or the most general directory in which the workspace is set up.
 >
 > Not an error